Benson-Gikonyo/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

     The content of the current directory
     In a list format
     Where only the part of the name after the first dash is displayed (refer to the example)

+Task 9: Write a Bash script that gives you information about the school file.